WeMakeDevs/github-tutorial/README.md

-Lily Chen says that this community is amazing.
+#hi Lily Chen says that this community is amazing.